DoroteaDudas/HITS_Supernova_overview/README.md

 ## Git repositories

+**Important:** _The repositories generally use the [Git LFS](https://git-lfs.github.com) feature to handle large file versioning.
+You need to install and activate Git LFS on your computer before cloning the repository, otherwise you will end up with missing content for these files._

 Several of the project repositories rely on git submodules.
 Sometimes this is due to the usage of externally maintainted repositories, sometimes re-use for other ESO Supernova interactives, sometimes simply for historic reasons.